 Interlake Saints Robotics strives to increase efficiency in STEM education by helping students better themselves –to challenge its members and all those it affects to learn and apply STEM skills through hands-on, mentor-guided activities, and in the process, spread interest and competence in engineering to provide opportunities for everyone impacted to change the world through areas of knowledge that they are passionate about.

-Saints Robotics is a student-led organization, which allows students to learn to take charge of their own learning.
-Our egalitarian relationship between veterans and newcomers, members and mentors, empowers students to learn and make a difference regardless of previous experience.
+Saints Robotics is a student-led organization, which allows students to take charge of their own learning.
+Our egalitarian relationship between veterans and newcomers, and members and mentors, empowers students to learn and make a difference regardless of previous experience.

 Furthermore, we practice gracious professionalism — an important aspect of the FIRST Robotics Competition — where all teams treat each other with respect and lend a helping hand, even while in competition.
 Saints Robotics also takes this philosophy out of the competition and into the community, and aims to encourage all members to be involved in service and outreach projects.

 Our team’s activities center around the FIRST Robotics Competition.
-Every year we receive a new game from FIRST and we build a robot to compete with for that game during competition.
+Every year we receive a new game from FIRST and we as a team build a robot, to compete with, for that game during competitions.
 FIRST also rewards teams during competition for the work they do around their communities that help spread and promote STEM.
-Furthermore, they reward teams for their qualities like their organization or their inclusiveness.
+Furthermore, FIRST reward teams for their qualities like their organization or their inclusiveness.

 View our previous competition history.